neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 *Acme.Demo/Resources/Public/* while the private resources are stored in *Acme.Demo/Resources/Private/*.
 The directory structure below *Public* and *Private* is up to you but there are some suggestions in the :doc:`chapter about package management <PackageManagement>`.
+Both private and public package resources are not represented by ``Resource`` objects in the database.

 Persistent Resources
 ====================